WibiSa/Kulo_TMDB/README.md

 1. Clone the repository from GitHub: `git clone https://github.com/WibiSa/Kulo_TMDB.git`.
 2. Navigate to the project directory: `cd your-repository`.
-3. Open project.
+3. Open the project in Android Studio.
 4. Obtain an API key from [The Movie Database](https://www.themoviedb.org) by creating an account.
-5. Create a local.properties file, if there is and add the following code:
+5. Create a local properties file into the project, if there is and add the following code:

    ```
    // local.properties